-(8) Where the application is for a special permit by a vendor that manufactures or sells a product which cannot be effectively presented to potential buyers without serving it with liquor or by a manufacturer, importer, or distributor, or representative thereof, to serve liquor without charge to delegates and guests at a convention of a trade association composed of licensees of the board, when the said liquor is served in a hospitality room or from a booth in a boardapproved suppliers' display room at the convention, and when the liquor so served is for consumption in the said hospitality room or display room during the convention, anything in this title ((66 RCW)) to the contrary notwithstanding.
-Any such spirituous liquor ((shall)) must be purchased from ((the board or a spirits, beer, and wine restaurant licensee)) a spirits retailer or distributor, and any such ((beer and wine shall be)) liquor is subject to the taxes imposed by RCW 66.24.290 and 66.24.210;
+(8) Where the application is for a special permit by a manufacturer, importer, or distributor, or representative thereof, to serve liquor without charge to delegates and guests at a convention of a trade association composed of licensees of the board, when the said liquor is served in a hospitality room or from a booth in a board-approved suppliers' display room at the convention, and when the liquor so served is for consumption in the said hospitality room or display room during the convention, anything in Title 66 RCW to the contrary notwithstanding.
+Any such spirituous liquor shall be purchased from ((the board or a spirits, beer, and wine restaurant licensee)) a spirits retailer or distributor, and any such ((beer and wine)) liquor shall be subject to the taxes imposed by chapter 66.24 RCW ((66.24.290 and 66.24.210));

 (9) Where the application is for a special permit by a manufacturer, importer, or distributor, or representative thereof, to donate liquor for a reception, breakfast, luncheon, or dinner for delegates and guests at a convention of a trade association composed of licensees of the board, when the liquor so donated is for consumption at the said reception, breakfast, luncheon, or dinner during the convention, anything in this title ((66 RCW)) to the contrary notwithstanding.
-Any such spirituous liquor ((shall)) must be purchased from ((the board or a spirits, beer, and wine restaurant licensee)) a spirits retailer or distributor, and any such ((beer and wine shall be)) liquor is subject to the taxes imposed by RCW 66.24.290 and 66.24.210;
+Any such spirituous liquor shall be purchased from ((the board or a spirits, beer, and wine restaurant licensee)) a spirits retailer or distributor, and any such ((beer and wine)) liquor shall be subject to the taxes imposed by chapter 66.24 RCW ((66.24.290 and 66.24.210));

 (10) Where the application is for a special permit by a manufacturer, importer, or distributor, or representative thereof, to donate and/or serve liquor without charge to delegates and guests at an international trade fair, show, or exposition held under the auspices of a federal, state, or local governmental entity or organized and promoted by a nonprofit organization, anything in this title ((66 RCW)) to the contrary notwithstanding.
-Any such spirituous liquor ((shall)) must be purchased from ((the board)) a liquor spirits retailer or distributor, and any such ((beer or wine shall be)) liquor is subject to the taxes imposed by RCW 66.24.290 and 66.24.210;
+Any such spirituous liquor shall be purchased from ((the board)) a spirits retailer or distributor, and any such ((beer or wine)) liquor shall be subject to the taxes imposed by chapter 66.24 RCW ((66.24.290 and 66.24.210));